Michael Scheiwiller

 cat ~/.ssh/id_ed25519.pub # or whatever key you chose

-• Add thi key to your github account:
+• Add the key to your github account:

 • go tot github settings -> ssh and gpg key